 With e-invites and video invitations, also comes the possibility of designing something which reflects the personality of the couple.
 Graphic designers help the couples in customising the invitation which suits their needs.
 This can be anything from GIFs to websites of your own with all the information about the festivities.

 LESS IS MORE – this is how brides want their makeup on their wedding day.
 2019 has been all about minimal makeup and outfits for the bride.
 Nowadays, brides are obsessed with nude and minimal makeup and look stunning as ever.
 Natural makeup is already a trend, and brides are following up with processes to enhance their beauty rather than putting a powdered face.
 Minimal, barely-there makeup- light foundation, glossy nude lips, and subtle blush to compliment the skin tone will set a natural glow look.
 This top wedding trend will definitely go a long way in the coming years

 Hashtags/ Insta account with Bride-Groom:

 From customised hashtags to separate page on Instagram for constant updates, couples are leaving no stone unturned in making their wedding trendier.
-A hashtag centred round the couples’ name is one of the most unique ways to connect to your friends and family.
-Months before the wedding, the couple is able to generate buzz and excitement regarding the festivities.
+A hashtag centred around the couples’ name is one of the unique ways to connect to your friends and family.
+Months before the wedding, the couple can generate buzz and excitement regarding the festivities.
 After all, you are no less than Virushka or DeepVeer on your big day.
 Not only that, it makes it easier to find all the photos people took of your wedding in one place on social media.
 Customised hashtags and personal wedding page/account is definitely one of the top wedding trends which will dominate in 2020.